AccelerationNet/wp-db-table-editor/README.md

  * `title`: what shows up in the H1 on the screen and in menues
  * `table`: the table we wish to display / edit
  * `id`: the admin interface id (defaults to table)
+ * `id_column`: the column in each row that names the id for the row
  * `dataFn`: a function that returns the data to be displayed / edited, defaults to `select * from {table}`.
 This should return ARRAY_N through wpdb->get_results.
 Alternatively it may return a DBTE_DataTable;